 If you prefer to engage muscles without using weights, try swimming or yoga exercises.
 Swimming engages large muscles in the arms, thighs, and buttocks.
 The yoga plank pose engages the core back and abdominal muscles; lunges target the thighs and buttocks; the back-flexing locust pose strengthens spinal muscles.

 Always consult a physician before taking on a new exercise program or drastically changing your diet.
-Talk with your doctor or health practitioner about your weight-loss goals.
-Certain medical conditions or medications may interfere with your intended results.
-An abrupt change in diet or physical activity can complicate other treatments.
+It can also be quite helpful to talk with your doctor or health practitioner about your weight-loss goals, given that certain medical conditions or medications may interfere with your intended results.
+An abrupt change in diet or physical activity can also complicate other treatments.

 Seek immediate medical attention if you experience unexplained weight gain or rapid weight loss, as these could be signs of serious medical disorders.

 The Crucial Role Amino Acids Play in Achieving Optimal Results

 A diet replete with high-protein, amino-acid rich foods is best for growing and sustaining muscle growth, though you should also be sure to include healthy fats and complex carbohydrates, too.
 Some high-protein foods are:

 Recommended daily protein consumption varies depending on gender, age, and size, but on average look to ingest 0.36 grams of protein per pound of body weight to satisfy your body’s functional needs.
 Ten to 15 grams of additional protein is necessary to build 1 pound of muscle.

 Aim to consume more fats than carbohydrates, but don’t discount the carbohydrates since they support proper protein absorption in muscles via insulin facilitation and they decelerate protein breakdown.
 Bananas, sweet potatoes, and apples are a few examples of healthy carbohydrates.